 Our last stop of the day was the famous floating flower market – Bloemenmarkt.

-Although slightly more touristy than we were expecting – think lots of typical souvenirs like wooden clogs and tulips, it’s still worth a visit.
-The first few shops were filled, floor to ceiling, with flowers and I’d love to go back when they are in season.
+Although slightly more touristy than we were expecting – think lots of typical souvenirs like wooden clogs and tulips – it’s still worth a visit.
+The first few shops were filled, floor to ceiling, with flowers and I’d love to go back and see what it’s like when they are in season.

 All that was left was to finish a very busy day with a few drinks before bed.

 I was really happy when I found out our hostel was right on the edge of Vondelpark.
+It had been right up there on my must-see list for a while.
 So on our final full day in Amsterdam, we decided to spend the morning exploring the park.

 I’m a big lover of green spaces in cities and I couldn’t quite believe how big Vondelpark is!
 It’s a very pretty space with plenty of fountains, lakes and hidden spaces to discover.
 You could easily spend an entire day here just relaxing and watching the world go by.